Gunnison River bridge and lower river corridor in Colorado

 Best flows

 Use the Delta gauge as the lower-river anchor.
-Stable or slowly falling clear water is the best general signal; high, muddy, rapidly changing, or hot lower-valley conditions should push the plan toward safer banks, a different reach, or another water.
+Stable or slowly falling clear water is the best general signal.
+High, muddy, rapidly changing, or hot lower-valley conditions should push the plan toward safer banks, a different reach, or another water.

-When to skip
+When to leave

 Skip or scale back when the Delta gauge is rising hard, the river is muddy, heat creates trout-handling risk, wind makes a float unsafe, private-bank logistics are unclear, or you do not have a clean shuttle and takeout plan.